Roger Bannister: Anniversary Races (Note: In the third paragraph, this section references Mile run world record progression.)

 On 6 May 2024, exactly seventy years after Bannister's sub-four minute mile, hundreds of runners converged in Oxford to run a mile in Bannister's honor.
 The event saw thousands run a "Community Mile", and several races for elite runners on the Iffley Track.
 In the elite mile, four athletes broke the four minute barrier, with Italy's Ossama Meslek clocking the fastest mile, at 3:56.15.

 This is the second time Iffley Track hosted an anniversary event for Bannister's achievement, with the previous time being in 2004.

 Retired, accomplished milers including Steve Cram, Hicham El Guerrouj, Filbert Bayi, Noureddine Morceli, and Eamonn Coghlan attended, all of whom have had the mile world record to their name.
 Bayi ran 3:51.0 in May 1975, holding the mile world record for three months until August 1975, when John Walker of New Zealand ran 3:49.4.
 Cram ran 3:46.32 in 1985, holding the mile world record until Noureddine Morceli of Algeria ran 3:44.39 in 1993.
-Finally, on 7 July 1999, El Guerrouj ran 3:43.13, the current mile world record to this day, which is over sixteen seconds faster than Bannister's 3:59.4.
+On 7 July 1999, El Guerrouj ran 3:43.13, only bested 27 years later by Josh Kerr on 18 July 2026, with the current world record time of 3:42.66.
 Although not an outdoor record, Coghlan set an indoor mile world record of 3:49.78 in 1983, which was bettered by El Guerrouj in 1997 who ran 3:48.45.

 Awards and honours

 Bannister received many honours for his achievements in sports and medicine.
-He was knighted in the 1975 New Year Honours, and appointed Member of the Order of the Companions of Honour (CH) in the 2017 New Year Honours for services to sport.
+He was the inaugural Sports Illustrated Sportsman of the Year in 1954.
+He was also knighted in the 1975 New Year Honours, and appointed Member of the Order of the Companions of Honour (CH) in the 2017 New Year Honours for services to sport.

 Bannister was an Honorary Fellow of both Exeter College and Merton College, where he studied at the University of Oxford; he was also Honorary Fellow of Harris Manchester College, Oxford.
 He received honorary degrees (Doctor of Science) from the University of Sheffield in 1978, and from the University of Bath in 1984.
 He also received honorary degrees from the University of Pavia in 1986 and from Brunel University London in 2008 (DUniv), as well as an honorary doctorate from Oxford Brookes University in 2014.
 In 2000, Bannister received the Golden Plate Award of the American Academy of Achievement.

 Bannister was made an Honorary Freeman of the London Borough of Harrow on 4 May 2004, and was granted the Freedom of the City of Oxford in 2004.